uvjar/EE4C16-self-driving-lab/README.md

 ### Collecting the training data

-1. Start up the Udacity self-driving simulator, choose the **lake** scene and press the Training Mode button.
+1. Start up the Udacity self-driving simulator, choose the **lake** scene (left) and press the Training Mode button.

 2. Then press `R key` and select the **data** folder, where your training images and CSV will be stored.

-3. Press R again to start recording and R to stop recording.
-Let the processing of video complete.
+3. Press R again to start recording and R to stop recording and wait for the processing of video to complete.

 4. You should do around 1 to 5 laps of the lake track.

-5. Zip both `driving_log.csv` file and `IMG` directory into a zip file called `recordings.zip`.
-Upload `recordings.zip` to the `lab-06` directory of your cluster using the Jupyter notebook.
+5. Zip both `driving_log.csv` file and `IMG` directory into a zip file that you will name `recordings.zip`.
+Upload `recordings.zip` inside the `lab-06` directory of your cluster using the Jupyter notebook.

 6. On the cluster, these commands in the notebook will unzip the file: